jean553/rust-rabbitmq-example/README.md

 Available options:
  * `--consumers` - amount of consumers threads (ex: `--consumers 5`)
+ * `--enable-ack` - enable consumed messages acknowledgement (removed from the queue only if explicitely aknowledged by a consumer)
+ * `--durable` - enable queued messages durability (copied on disk if the queue stops)
  * `--help` - display help details

 ## Patterns